jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Issue | ID
 ------|---
+When monitoring SQL Serer Replication the Spotlight Client has been enhanced to notify when certain drilldown pages are unavailable in Playback mode.
+When there is no data in the Agent-> Performance drilldown or SQL agent jobs drilldown then the Spotlight Client now shows "This section is not available in playback mode" | SOSSE-7399
 When monitoring Windows Server on the CPUs drilldown, CPU Utilization chart, corrected a problem with the Arrange by Name setting. | SoSSE-7131